trucnguyenlam/vagrant-boxes/IMTLucca16/README.md

 ## Instruction ##
 Download the image from https://mega.nz/#!r0kWTbrT!DUy3JL04-F4DyTUqGAe4VXuiqdr4K_NBJ8UX_vdyEYU

-Change into directory of unzipped image.

-Setting up the machine, use these commands:
+Use the following commands (from the image directory) for setting up the machine:

     vagrant box add basebox imtlucca.box
     vagrant init basebox
     vagrant up

-Logging in the virtual machine:
+Logging into the virtual machine:

     For OSX or Linux:
         vagrant ssh